Home Learn What is Repo Rate?

 What is Repo Rate?

-The repo rate is the interest rate at which the Reserve Bank of India (RBI) lends money to commercial banks, where “repo” represents Repurchase Agreement.
+The repo rate is the rate at which the Reserve Bank of India (RBI) lends money to commercial banks, where “repo” represents the Repurchase Agreement.
 Commercial banks obtain loans from the RBI by selling eligible securities.

 They enter into an agreement with the central bank to repurchase these securities at a predetermined price.
 Especially when they require funds or need to ensure liquidity in volatile market conditions.
 The RBI employs the repurchase rate as a tool to regulate inflation rates.

-Current Repo Rate in India.
+What is the Current Repo Rate in India

-How does RBI Repo Rate work?
+How Does RBI Repo Rate Work?

 Consequently, banks are discouraged from borrowing money, leading to a reduction in the money supply within the market, thereby mitigating inflation.
 Conversely, in times of recession, the RBI repo rates are lowered.
+The effect of repo rate changes is felt throughout the economy, impacting loan rates, credit availability, and overall market liquidity.

-Historical Trends of Repo Rates in India.
+Historical Trends of Repo Rates in India

 Effective From Repo Rate